PrincetonUniversity/SPEC/Compile.md

 `make`

-This should leave you with a file "hdf5-1.10.5.dmg" or similar, which you can install similar to any other Mac application.
+This should leave you with a file "hdf5-1.10.5.dmg" or similar, which you can install just as any other Mac application.
-During the build process of SPEC, you then only need to specify the HDF5 folder in the Makefile, which will likely be `/Applications/HDF_Group/HDF5_1.10.5/...` or similar.
+During the build process of SPEC, you then only need to specify the HDF5 folder in the Makefile, which will likely be `/Applications/HDF_Group/HDF5/1.10.5`.